-State's Actions on Transport of Crude Oil
+State's Actions On Transport Of Crude Oil

 In 2014, DEC urged EPA to revise federal spill response plans to protect New York's most environmentally sensitive areas and critical infrastructure from oil spill disasters and that effort is now underway.
-Under Governor Cuomo's leadership, DEC will continue to partner with our federal counterparts to protect our residents, communities and natural resources from the growing threat of crude oil being transported through our state.
+DEC will continue to partner with our federal counterparts to protect our residents, communities and natural resources from the growing threat of crude oil being transported through our state.
 As part of these efforts, DEC, EPA and the United States Coast Guard (USCG) committed to enhance emergency preparedness and response capabilities for potential crude oil incidents and have started to:

 Review and update in 2014 the NY/NJ Area Contingency Plan, which is a plan developed by the Coast Guard, EPA and state governments to outline how they will respond to man-made or weather-related incidents that may impact human health or the environment of a geographic area.
 The goal is to have this update completed by the end of December 2014.

 Update in 2014 the NY Inland Area Contingency Plan, which is similar to the NY/NJ Area Contingency Plan, for areas not covered by a coastal plan.
 The plans are compiled by EPA and DEC.

 Work with the National Oceanic and Atmospheric Administration (NOAA) to update the New York-Hudson River Area Environmental Sensitivity Index as expeditiously as possible.
 This index includes NOAA-maintained maps of sensitive environmental areas such as wetlands or endangered species in a specific area such as the Hudson River.